JasonDGian/GitHub/README.md

 `git clone link-to-source-repository`

 > [!IMPORTANT]
-> Using **git init** no 'upstream reference' will be configured and you will have to do that manually.
+> Using **git init** no [upstream connection](#upstream-reference) will be configured and you will have to do that manually.

 ## What defines a git repository in our system.
 A repository is characterized by a series of files and subdirectories located in the [**.git/**](#the-git-directory) directory.
-These files are essential for managing various aspects of your repository, including branch tracking, [upstream connections](), local repository history, and references.
+These files are essential for managing various aspects of your repository, including branch tracking, [upstream connections](#upstream-reference), local repository history, and references.

 > [!CAUTION]
 > Deleting any of these files can lead to significant harm and potentially irreversible data loss if your work has not been pushed to a remote repository.

+---

+## Working with git areas.

+---

 # TODO
 The following concepts will be here documented and elucidated.